Flutter - Introduction to Dart Programming

 3:Inheritance

-Inheritance allows a class to inherit properties and methods from another class, promoting code reuse.
+Inheritance allows a class to inherit properties and methods from another class.
+This promotes code reuse and helps avoid repetition.

 class Animal {